veillette/opticsTextbook/content/Chap2_Geometrical_optics/GeometricalOptics_2022_01Clean.md

 f_o &= -\frac{(f_{2i}-d)f_{1i}}{f_{1i}+f_{2i} - d},
 \end{align*}
 ```
-We found in {numref}`subsection.focthin` that when the refractive indices of the media before and after the lens are the same, the object and image focal lengths of a thin lens are the identical.
+We found in [](subsection.focthin) that when the refractive indices of the media before and after the lens are the same, the object and image focal lengths of a thin lens are the identical.
 However, as follows from {eq}`eq.2fi` and {eq}`eq.2fo` the object and image focal lengths are in general different when there are several lenses.

 By construction using the intermediate image, it is clear that the magnification of the two-lens system is the product of the magnifications of the two lenses: